bmcbride/PHP-MBTiles-Server/README.md

 ==================

 ### About
+This is a fork of bmcbride's [PHP-MBTiles-Server](https://github.com/bmcbride/PHP-MBTiles-Server) work.
+With a few security updates.

 An extremely simple PHP script for extracting images from an [MBTiles](https://github.com/mapbox/mbtiles-spec) sqlite database file.
 Examples for use with [Leaflet](http://leaflet.cloudmade.com/) and [OpenLayers](http://openlayers.org/) included.